crasm/seal/README.md

 - [ ] Signify support.
 - [ ] Backup client that uses shield to verify integrity while copying files.
-- [ ] Browser plugins for automatic verification and extraction of downloads.
+- [ ] Browser plugins and apps for automatic verification and extraction of downloads.
 - [ ] HTTP middleware for go.

 Manual shield header generation